 I find it interesting that Goldberg's conservative critics, thrown off by the beginning of his book, have dismissed him for failing to make exactly the kind of religious argument he ends up making, albeit in a backward and roundabout way.

 This is an argument that you can make for liberty—though I find it rather unconvincing to appeal to a fuse that has to stay lit for 1600 years before it does anything.
 Clearly, something more, something new was required to raise the Christian culture of the West to the point of cultural and economic takeoff.
 To find out what that something was requires a fuller and more open-minded engagement with the ideas of the Enlightenment than we are getting right now.
-As I said, I’ve got one more book review on the way that will fill in a crucial part of that gap.
-In the meantime, we’re mostly getting glancing blows at the Enlightenment from thinkers who then rebound into a more familiar intellectual rut—the technocratic center-left for Steven Pinker, the traditional 20th-century right for Jonah Goldberg.
+We're mostly getting glancing blows at the Enlightenment from thinkers who then rebound into a more familiar intellectual rut—the technocratic center-left for Steven Pinker, the traditional 20th-century right for Jonah Goldberg.

 Yet it's a good thing that we're having this conversation at all, particularly at a time that requires a re-examination of basic ideas.
 In that regard, Suicide of the West ends on one note that I found more hopeful than anything else in the book.